Reset Button Salad with Carrot Miso Ginger Dressing

 Instructions

-Strip the leaves from the kale and cut crosswise into ¼-inch-wide ribbons.
-Measure 3 packed cups and put in a large salad bowl.
+2. Strip the leaves from the kale and cut crosswise into ¼-inch-wide ribbons.
+Measure 3 packed cups and put in a large bowl.
+Use your hands to massage the kale (fairly aggressively) to soften it a bit.
+Add a big spoonful of the dressing and use your hands to massage it vigorously into the kale.
 Add the romaine, carrots, radishes, cucumber, pepper, avocado, almonds, and optional tofu or chicken.

-Add several spoonfuls of the dressing to the salad and toss well.
+3. Add several more spoonfuls of the dressing to the salad.
+Toss well.
 Taste and add more dressing if needed.
 Save leftover dressing for another salad or to use as a dip for vegetables.

 Recipe Notes